Wiki · Concept · Last reviewed June 25, 2026

 Definition

 Open weights are different from API access.
-An API gives a user controlled access to a hosted model.
-Open weights give a user a copy of the capability itself, subject to license terms, hardware limits, and technical skill.
+An API gives a user mediated access to a hosted model that the provider can monitor, rate-limit, patch, or withdraw.
+Open weights give the user a copy of the model artifact itself, subject to license terms, hardware limits, technical skill, and the availability of compatible tokenizers, configs, and serving code.

 Open Weight Is Not Always Open Source